 Counselling and psychotherapy work best when you have weekly sessions.
 That’s why we offer therapy seven days a week, to fit around your busy schedule.
 You may be working shifts, or have irregular work patterns.
 Our therapists our also available weekends, which may be a time when you, too, have time for yourself.
 To explore options, call the reception team on 020 8673 4545.

 Yes, we have specialist child and adolescent therapists trained to work with small children.
 The focus is on play, so children can express themselves in their preferred way.
 Please note we do not work with children in our low-cost and NHS counselling services.
 Call 020 8673 4545 for more information and appointment availability.

 Yes.
 If English is your second language then you can still access therapy through The Awareness Centre.
 The team of multilingual therapists currently offer counselling more than 30 different languages.
 Call 020 8673 4545 to find out more.

 Yes, our ground floor consulting rooms in both centres are fully accessible.
 We have wide-access doors, and a toilet suitable for disabled users.

 We do not provide a home visit counselling service, however some of our counsellors work via phone and an online platform.
 It can be a helpful and powerful way of accessing therapy if you’re not able to travel to the centre.
-Just ask the reception team when you call to book an appointment and they can refer you to a therapist who offers telephone or Skype therapy.
+Just ask the reception team when you call to book an appointment and they can refer you to a therapist who offers telephone or therapy online.